 A quick check of your brake pads will often reveal potential problems that are easy to fix.
 You want to check:

 • Check for junk embedded in the brake pads.
-Inspect the surface of the brake pads where they meet the rims, and using a pointy sharp instrument like a knife, pick out any bits of sand or metal that may have become embedded in the pad.
+Inspect the surface of the brake pads where they meet the rims, and using a sharp pointy instrument like a knife, pick out any bits of sand or metal that may have become embedded in the pad.
 Removing this grit prevents the pads from wearing and scratching your rims and helps them provide more even and consistent stopping power.
-Need more info, checkout this video.
+Need more info, check out this video.

 4.Check the pressure on your tires.

-Always check your bike tires air pressure.
+Always check your bike tires’ air pressure.

 • Makes pedaling easier